Abibubble/ms4-lead-shot-hazard/README.md

 [Songkick API](https://www.songkick.com/developer) was used to populate and auto-update the data of upcoming gigs for the band.

+#### python-magic

+[python-magic](https://pypi.org/project/python-magic/) was used to validate that the files being uploaded as audio are genuinely audio files, not just validating my file extension.

 [Back to the top](#lead-shot-hazard)

 ---